-Traditionally “physical” communications layers within the water sector have included radio and mobile technologies, connecting SCADA and corporate systems.
+Traditionally “physical” communications layers within the water sector include radio and mobile technologies, connecting SCADA and corporate systems.
 In more recent time private VPN’s and optical fibre networks have provided communications between sites.

 WSAA says that the key issue with single vendor networks includes the lack of flexibility, potential stranded assets, vendor lock and lack of scalability.
 This leads to a roadblock in taking up new technologies.